 Visit Las Baulas National Marine Park to see nesting leatherback turtles

-Today you'll head north to Playa Tamarindo.
+Today you'll head north to Tamarindo.
 Once you arrive, you can rest at your hotel or spend the afternoon exploring the bay on a sea kayak and snorkeling tour.
-As you row towards the white sands of Capitán Island, don't forget to look down at the underwater coral reef and catch glimpses of the sea life that surrounds it.
+As you paddle toward the white sands of Capitán Island, don't forget to look down at the underwater coral reef and catch glimpses of the sea life that surrounds it.

-Day 5: Private Surf Lesson at Playa Tamarindo
+Day 5: Morning Surf Lesson at Playa Tamarindo

 In the morning, enjoy a private surf lesson on Playa Tamarindo.
 Take the rest of the day to practice riding the waves on your own, or enjoy some well-deserved relaxation on the beach.